-If your results are not in the normal range, it doesn't necessarily mean you have a medical condition that requires treatment.
-A moderate ESR may indicate pregnancy, menstruation, or anemia, rather than an inflammatory disease.
-Certain medicines and supplements can also affect your results.
-These include oral contraceptives, aspirin, cortisone, and vitamin A. Be sure to tell your health care provider about any drugs or supplements you are taking.
+If your ESR results are not normal, it doesn't always mean you have a medical condition that needs treatment.
+Pregnancy, a menstrual cycle, aging, obesity, drinking alcohol regularly, and exercise can affect ESR results.
+Certain medicines and supplements may also affect your results, so be sure to tell your provider about any medicines or supplements you are taking.

 Is there anything else I need to know about an ESR?

 Because an ESR can't diagnose a specific disease, your provider may order other tests at the same time.
 Also, it's possible to have a condition that causes inflammation and still have a normal ESR result.
 A C-reactive protein (CRP) test is commonly done with an ESR to provide more information.